skeeto/elfeed/README.md

 A component beginning with a `=` is a regular expression matching the entry's feed (title or URL).
-Only entries belonging to a feed that match at least one of the `=` expressions will be shown.
+Only entries belonging to a feed that matches at least one of the `=` expressions will be shown.

 A component beginning with a `~` is a regular expression matching the entry's feed (title or URL).
-Only entries belonging to a feed that match none of the `~` expressions will be shown.
+Only entries belonging to a feed that matches none of the `~` expressions will be shown.

 All other components are treated as a regular expression, and only entries matching it (title or URL) will be shown.